-TOLAC Versus VBAC: What is the Difference?
+TOLAC versus VBAC: What is the difference?

-*Updated 10/2022
+*Updated 6/2024

 If you have asked yourself this question, you are not alone!
-There are many reasons that a cesarean delivery (CD) is performed, but with a subsequent pregnancy, a person may choose to have a vaginal delivery.
-Some reasons one may want to have a trial of labor after cesarean delivery (TOLAC) include being able to hold their baby immediately after delivery, avoid the major surgery and recovery time required to heal from a repeat CD, or to simply experience a vaginal birth.
+There are many reasons that a cesarean delivery (CD) is performed, but with a subsequent pregnancy, a person may choose to attempt to have a vaginal delivery, known as a 'trial of labor after cesarean" or TOLAC.
+Some reasons one may want to have a TOLAC include being able to hold their baby immediately after delivery, avoid another major surgery, shortened recovery time, or to simply experience a vaginal birth.

 "VBAC" is the delivery of a baby vaginally after a prior CD

-The process of attempting a VBAC is called a trial of labor after a cesarean or TOLAC.
-While a TOLAC may be considered after previous CD, it is critical that a thorough review of risks and benefits be done with your obstetrical care provider.
+While a TOLAC may be considered after previous CD, it is critical that a thorough review of risks and benefits of attempting a TOLAC be done with your obstetrical care provider.
 The decision making should incorporate a person’s preferences and desires, as well as the circumstances surrounding their previous CD.
-If after counseling you decline a TOLAC, then you will undergo a repeat cesarean delivery (RCD).

-Many people are good candidates for TOLAC!
+Most people are good candidates for a TOLAC!

 Types of uterine incisions